 Humans communicate via languages and terms, but differences between us create ambiguity — and, often, error — in what is being understood.
 These semantic differences are true for how we describe our perceptions of the world and the things that populate it.

 Structured Dynamics is expert in semantic technologies; that is, the open standards, structures, and logic bases by which these differences can be identified and resolved to common understandings.
-Semantic technologies are an integral part in constructing the scaffolding of Big Structure.
+Semantic technologies are an integral part in constructing the scaffolding of our information solutions.

 Semantic technologies are the central component to mediating schema differences between datasets; driving the tagging of unstructured data; helping to resolve language ambiguities; and organizing the logical relationships amongst concepts.
 Our ability to accurately tag unstructured data (critical since 80% of information resides in text and documents) with matching domain concepts and entities means all content is a first-class citizen in data integration.
-The open world approach underlying these semantic technologies also means that we can incrementally build the Big Structure scaffolding, girder-by-girder, while keeping all that has been built before intact.
+The open world approach underlying these semantic technologies also means that we can incrementally structure new information, while keeping all that has been built before intact.

-The growth of the Web has resulted in some tremendous knowledge bases of entities and concepts (such as Freebase, Wikipedia, or Cyc).
+The growth of the Web has resulted in some tremendous knowledge bases of entities and concepts, such as Wikidata, Wikipedia, or Cyc.
 Also, virtually every domain — from finance to pharmaceuticals — has its own rich knowledge base.
 Many of these knowledge bases are freely usable: they can be mined for the concepts and schema that "ground" (or guide) the alignment of datasets in the wild.